 |Quick Facts: Recreational Therapists|

-Recreational therapists work in a variety of settings and may arrange to have activities both indoors and outdoors.
-Most therapists work full time.
+Recreational therapists work in a variety of settings, including hospitals, nursing homes, and government parks and recreation departments.
+Most work full time.

 Compare the job duties, education, job growth, and pay of recreational therapists with similar occupations.

 Learn more about recreational therapists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.